 The official UK base rate is currently set at 0.75% (Feb 2019).
 A proactive conveyancing solicitor in Westminster will complete the conveyancing process quickly and get you into your new rate.

-Our property solicitors are on the panel for all major lenders, so no matter whether you are switching to a tracker with the Royal Bank of Scotland or to a joint mortgage with Virgin Money, we can assist.
+Property solicitors on the panel for all major lenders - so no matter whether you are switching to a tracker with the Royal Bank of Scotland or to a joint mortgage with Virgin Money, we can assist.